Jared-Lev/Drivers-of-Hospital-Length-of-Stay/README.md

 ![image](https://user-images.githubusercontent.com/89553765/212780762-15d01331-42db-465a-8fd9-adcddd2b1fe1.png)

 Of course, there was considerable interplay between many of the variables.
-That is why it will ultimately be important to control for the effects on individual features on LOS with a multivariable model.
 One particularly noteworthy illustration of this is the connection between age, functional health status, levels of albumin in the blood, and length of stay:

 ![image](https://user-images.githubusercontent.com/89553765/212999846-c53445c0-967f-4e19-948e-e4de3e25f870.png)